 - Places team goals above personal goals while achieving a distinctive result or product

 Nominations may be made by staff or faculty members at any level but need to be approved by the team leader's department head.
-Forms may be downloaded (PDF) or are available from the Staff and Family Programs office, 705 Broad Street.
+Nomination forms may be downloaded (PDF) or are available from the Staff and Family Programs office, 705 Broad Street.
 Award recipients will be selected by a committee appointed by the Executive Director for Work Environment in Human Resources.
-Nominations will be accepted until September 13, 2013.
+Nominations will be accepted until September 16, 2016.

 Winning nominations will be bound with a letter of congratulations.
 Copies of all other nominations will be mailed to the nominee with a letter of congratulations.